-At the start of Tahirih's national campaign to end child marriage, 1 data gathered by Tahirih and other advocates indicated that tens of thousands of children had been married in recent years across the U.S. In response, after a 2016 campaign led by Tahirih, Virginia became the first state to limit marriage licenses to legal adults - individuals age 18 or older, with a limited exception for 16 and 17 year old who have been emancipated by a special court hearing prior to being issued a marriage license.
+At the start of Tahirih's national campaign to end child marriage, 1 data gathered by Tahirih and other advocates indicated that tens of thousands of children had been married in recent years across the U.S. In response, after a 2016 campaign led by Tahirih, Virginia became the first state to limit marriage licenses to legal adults - individuals age 18 or older, with an exception only for 16- and 17-year-olds who have been emancipated by a special court hearing prior to being issued a marriage license.
 Similar reforms followed in Texas, New York, Kentucky, Ohio, Georgia, and Indiana, all of which limited exceptions to emancipated minors and established meaningful safeguards against forced marriages of children.

-A critical milestone was reached in 2018 when Delaware and New Jersey became the first states to ban all marriage under age 18, without exception.2 In May 2020, Pennsylvania and Minnesota became the third and fourth states to enact a "brightline" minimum marriage age of 18, followed by Rhode Island and New York in 2021 and Massachusetts in 2022.
-New York's 2021 legislative victory marks a particularly meaningful milestone, as the state passed its brightline law just four years after reforms that, while significant, fell short of ending all marriage under age 18.
-New York's swift incremental progress towards completely ending child marriage shows what is possible in other states that have made meaningful progress, but fallen short of ending child marriage.3
+A critical milestone was reached in 2018 when Delaware and New Jersey became the first states to ban all marriage under age 18, without exception.2 In May 2020, Pennsylvania and Minnesota became the third and fourth states to enact a "brightline" minimum marriage age of 18, followed by Rhode Island and New York in 2021, Massachusetts in 2022, and Vermont, Connecticut, and Michigan in 2023.